bassbeaver/gkernel-docs/docs/v1/3_services_and_di_container.md

 RegisterUserProvider(kernelObj)
 ```

-After that, Container can create Services (on demand) and inside of created `AuthService` already created `UserProvider` will be available.
+After that, Container can create Services (on demand) and inside created `AuthService` already created `UserProvider` will be available.

 You can ask me *"and what about Service obtainment?"*.
 In real application most part of time you will be working with
-Controllers and Event Listeners and both of them should be registered in Container as Services (if you want have good application architecture)
+Controllers and Event Listeners and both of them should be registered in Container as Services (if you want to have good application architecture)
 and in that case you do not need explicit Service obtainment, Gkernel and Container will do it for you.

 But, if for some reason you really want to get some Service explicitly, you can use: